yonkahlon/Zenject/README.md

     }

 Note that when defining List dependencies, the empty list will result in an error.
 If the empty list is valid, then you can suppress the error by marking the List as optional as described <a href="#optional-binding">here</a>.

-Inject by lookup.
-This can be used to do a recursive look up to bind an interface to a concrete class or another interface.
-Can be useful in more rare circumstances

-    _container.Bind<Foo>().ToSingleFromPrefab<Foo>(PrefabGameObject);
-    _container.Bind<IFoo>().ToLookup<Foo>();

-For primitive types you have to use BindValue instead.
-Note that when binding to primitives you will almost certaintly want to specify the type that the binding is for using `WhenInjectedInto` (described <a href="#conditional-bindings">below</a>).
-I'll also add that while it can be useful to inject primitives for configuration settings it is often better to inject a "settings" object instead.
-There are other advantages to this approach as well as described <a href="#using-the-unity-inspector-to-configure-settings">here</a>.

-    _container.BindValue<float>().To(1.5f);
-    _container.BindValue<int>().To(42);

 ## <a id="optional-binding"></a>Optional Binding